 - Musculoskeletal developmental delay with late development of motor finesse and speech

-- These patients have characteristically narrow forehead with small short limbs
+- These patients have characteristically narrow forehead with small short limbs with delayed puberty growth

 - Behavioral issues to a sudden change in surroundings with frequent temper tantrums

 - Learning disabilities